 A requirement of the king scallop fishing licence in the Isle of Man is that Daily Catch Return forms (DCRs) are submitted through an electronic App, by midnight on the day of fishing.
-This provides near real-time fisheries-dependent data from the fishery for the purpose of monitoring TACs and catch rates, etc. at the level of Irish Sea (IS) boxes (Figure 4).
+This reporting requirement is managed by the Isle of Man Department of Environment, Food and Agriculture (DEFA) and provides near real-time fisheries-dependent data from the fishery for the purpose of monitoring TACs and catch rates, etc. at the level of Irish Sea (IS) boxes (Figure 4).
 IS boxes are used rather than ICES Rectangles as they have a finer spatial resolution and largely align with the main fishing grounds.
 The spatial location of landings varies annually and often reflects densities.
-The data from the 2021/2022 fishing season are displayed in Figure 5.
-The largest proportion of landings for the 2021/2022 fishing season came from IS15: East of Douglas (EDG).
+The data from the 2022/2023 fishing season are displayed in Figure 5.
+The largest proportion of landings for the 2022/2023 fishing season came from IS15: East of Douglas (EDG).